Outlander Season 8 Episode 4 Review: “Muskets, Liberty, and Sauerkraut” Works, But The Season Still Wobbles

 “Muskets, Liberty, and Sauerkraut” has real emotional truths in it, but halfway through the final season, it still feels like the show is moving pieces around the board without fully cashing in the bigger story pressure it keeps teasing.

-The Fergus Reveal Is Wild, But Jamie Is Still the Point
+The Fergus Reveal Is Wild, But Jamie Is Still The Point

 Let’s start with the giant thing, because obviously that is where the episode wants your eyes: Fergus may be the son of the Comte St. Germain.